 Avoid the risk behaviors described above.

-HepB vaccine is given as a routine childhood vaccination and to adults in certain risk groups.
-Following receipt of a complete series, most persons will be protected for at least 30 years.
-A combined hepatitis A-hepatitis B (HepA-HepB) vaccine is also available for persons 18 years and older in the U.S. and for all ages elsewhere.
+HepB vaccine is given as a routine childhood vaccination and is universally recommended for all adults aged 19-59 years and adults aged 60 years and older with risk factors for hepatitis B infection.
+Persons aged 60 years and older without known risk factors for hepatitis B infection may also be vaccinated.
+Following receipt of a complete vaccination series, most persons will be protected for at least 30 years.
+A combined hepatitis A-hepatitis B (HepA-HepB) vaccine is also available for persons 18 years and older in the US and for all ages elsewhere.

-HepB vaccination is recommended for unvaccinated travelers going to:
+HepB vaccination is specifically recommended for any unvaccinated travelers going to:

-- Areas with high risk of HBV infection, including:
+- Areas with high risk of HBV infection:

 - Travelers with prolonged stays